-And this is what I was up to yesterday.
-A 4:30am wake-up call to get out of the house just after 5:00am.
+And this is what MrElaineous and I were up to yesterday.
+A 4:30 am wake-up call to get out of the house just after 5:00 am.
 A journey through the sleeping towns of Wiltshire, having the road to ourselves for much of the way.
 And a reminder of how rich Wiltshire is in archaeological heritage.

 As a result, our very first stop was not West Woods, but rather the mound of Silbury Hill.
 Recent rains have turned the area around it into a moat, and the cold weather (-4.5 C according to the car, or about 24 F) meant that mist was rising from the water, shrouding the hill and adding to the mysterious atmosphere.
 We couldn’t resist stopping for a few photos.

 Measuring 30 metres high (almost 100 feet) by 160 metres (525 feet) wide, the mound was completed around 2400 BC.
 Excavations over the centuries have shown that it is not a tomb, and was constructed in several phases, over a number of generations.
 Despite its location in the midst of a landscape full of burials (the West Kennet Long Barrow is just a stone’s throw away), the actual purpose of the structure—the largest man-made mound in Europe—remains unknown.
-Maybe it was a way to unite communities.
+Maybe it was a way to unite communities through its construction.
 Maybe it was to signify the importance of the area.
-Or maybe it just seemed like a good idea at the time.
+Or maybe it just seemed like a good idea at the time!